JudicialCouncilOfCalifornia/appellate-selfhelp/wp-content/plugins/resmushit-image-optimizer/readme.txt

-=== reSmush.it Image Optimizer  ===
+=== reSmush.it : the only free Image Optimizer & compress plugin  ===
 Contributors: resmushit
 Tags: image, optimizer, image optimization, resmush.it, smush, jpg, png, gif, optimization, compression, Compress, Images, Pictures, Reduce Image Size, Smush, Smush.it
 Requires at least: 4.0.0
-Tested up to: 5.4.0
+Tested up to: 6.0.1
-Stable tag: 0.3.2
+Stable tag: 0.4.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use reSmush.it Image Optimizer for FREE to optimize your pictures file sizes.
-Improve your performances by using reSmush.it, the 7 billion images API optimizer.
+The FREE Image Optimizer which will compress your pictures and improve your SEO & performances by using reSmush.it, the 10+ billion images API optimizer.

 == Description ==